rasadregmi/RaiseOnChain/Readme.md

 <details>
 <summary><b>4.
 Funds Released</b></summary>
 <ul>
-  <li>Funds are released automatically by smart contracts when goals are met or deadlines pass.</li>
+  <li>Funds can be withdrawn by the beneficiary when the campaign goal is met or the deadline passes.</li>
 </ul>
 </details>